BPW Melbourne North-West

 BPW Melbourne North-West is proud to continue supporting the Probus Women’s Housing Project.
-Over the past 44 years, this project has provided much needed accommodation for women in need.
+Over the past 45 years, this project has provided much needed accommodation for women in need.
 Five members of Melbourne North-West sit on the Probus Committee of Management.
 BPW Melbourne North-West members have also been involved at executive level in both BPW Australia and BPW International.
-Our current National President counts among our members.

 We actively encourage guests to join us at our regular dinner meetings and other events and invite you to contact us so that we can put you on our list to receive email updates of our meetings.

 The Club joins other BPW clubs across Australia to work on issues such as Pay Equity and Paid Parental Leave.
 Locally, the Club has run many community projects over the years.
 Most recently the focus has been on an innovative project to raise awareness of violence against young women in the workplace, focusing on small and medium-size enterprises in the Moonee Valley area.
 The 'Total Respect Workplace' project has been shared across Australia.
-In 2014 the Club joined with Soroptomists Melbourne to raise awareness and funds to support the economic empowerment of widows in remote areas of Nepal.
+For its 2014 international project, the Club has joined with Soroptomists Melbourne to raise awareness and funds to support the economic empowerment of widows in remote areas of Nepal.

 Want to go on our club's mailing list?